Don Bosco's Mysterious Dog

 Who was St. John Bosco?

 St. John Bosco (1815-1888), familiarly known as Don Bosco, was born into a poor farming family in northern Italy.
 His father died when he was young, leaving the mother, Margarita, to raise her three boys alone.
-When he felt called to the priesthood, his elder brother Antonio objected, saying John was a farmer, “just like us!”
-Nonetheless, he persevered in this desire, and was ordained in 1841.
+When John felt called to the priesthood, his elder brother Antonio objected, saying John was a farmer, “just like us!”
+Nonetheless, persevering through many difficulties, he was ordained in 1841.

 Don Bosco's first assignment was in Turin, where the population suffered many of the effects of industrialization and urbanization.
 The sight of so many disadvantaged youth walking the streets aimlessly moved him to pity.
 To prevent them from turning to crime, he decided to spend his life for their betterment.
 He established schools, apprenticeship programs, and eventually a religious congregation known as the Salesians, to carry on the work.
 His teaching methods emphasized love rather than punishment, a method known as the Salesian Preventive System.